kenn/sunzi/README.md

 $ sunzi create
 ```

 It generates a `sunzi` folder along with subdirectories and templates.
-Inside `sunzi`, there's `sunzi.yml`, which defines your own dynamic attributes to be used from scripts.
-Also there's the `remote` folder, which will be transferred to the remote server, that contains recipes and dynamic variables compiled from `sunzi.yml`.
+Inside `sunzi`, there are `sunzi.yml` and `install.sh`.
+Those two are the most important files that you'll deal with.

 Go into the `sunzi` directory, then run `sunzi deploy`: